Estate Planning During the Covid-19 PandemicJanuary 4, 2021 | Category: Estate Planning in Florida

 The Covid-19 pandemic has brought several things to the forefront of people's minds recently including mortality.
 With a sudden spike in coronavirus cases, we have seen an increase of clients concerned about their estate.
 According to a report by The Florida Bar, there has been an increasing number of people interested in estate planning and hiring attorneys to get their affairs in order.

-- Living Will: This legal document allows a person to specify their end-of-life care preferences in the event that they become unable to communicate them directly.
-This may be due to situations such as accidents or terminal illness.
-Typically, a living will does not go into effect unless a person becomes incapacitated, as they would otherwise be able to indicate their medical treatment preferences.
+- Living Will: This legal document allows a person to specify their end-of-life care preferences in the event they become unable to communicate them directly.
+This may be due to situations such as accidents or a terminal illness.

 Do you and your designated fiduciaries know where your estate planning documents are located?